-The next BSF course will be held in the Spring 2019.
-All sessions will take place on Saturdays at Keswick Sure Start Centre Trinity Way, Keswick, from 09.30 until 16.00 on the following dates:
+The next BSF course will be held in 2020.
+All sessions will take place on Saturdays in Keswick Children's Centre - Sure Start (Venue TBC) from 09.30 until 16.00 on the following dates:

 There is a cost of £175 for the training and certification and for those on limited income a bursary can be applied for.

 No. You are well supported on the training course by the trainers and the others who are on the course.
 We are keen to recruit from people with a wide range of skills and experiences.

 Volunteers who have newly completed their BSF training course can commence working with clients only when:

 i) They have successful passed the Cruse Bereavement Care post-training on safeguarding and on completing an induction session

 ii) A DBS and reference check has been completed.

 We are seeking to recruit volunteers to initially support one client face to face for fifty minutes each week; however, we would hope that with experience our volunteers would be able to support more than one client at any one time.

 Volunteers are also required to attend a monthly supervision session with an experienced Cruse supervisor on a one to one basis and later as part of a group.
 There will also be an annual meeting with a supervisor.
 This session is intended to give you the opportunity to discuss what additional support and training you might want from us.
 Both are mandatory requirements when volunteering for Cruse.